anup-cloudguru/foundational-linux-training-projects/03-linux-fundamentals/01-linux-command-syntax.md

 Arguments provide additional input to a command.
 They can specify files, directories, or other required parameters.

 **Example**:
-The following `ls` command uses `bart` as an argument to list details about the specific file `anup`:
+The following `ls` command uses `anup` as an argument to list details about the specific file `anup`:

 ```bash
 ls -l anup